moltenform/sfarkxtc-windows/README.md

-# sfarkxtc-windows

-Windows binaries for the sfarkxtc tool.
-You can use `sfarkxtc.exe` to decompress .sfark files into .sf2 soundfonts.
+Windows binaries for the sfarkxtc tool, use it to take soundfonts and convert them from `.sfark` into `.sf2`.
 A fork of https://github.com/raboof/sfArkXTm

 ## Download+Usage

-Go to the releases tab on Github (https://github.com/moltenform/sfarkxtc-windows/releases) and download the latest release that says "win64".
-Unzip the archive to get `sfarkxtc.exe`.
+Go to the [releases](https://github.com/moltenform/sfarkxtc-windows/releases) tab on Github and download the latest release that says "win64".
+Unzip the zip file.

 Copy a .sfark file into the same directory as sfarkxtc.
 From the commandline, run a command like